Visualizing volumetric fMRI maps on surfaces

 Compressed NIfTI files are not supported.

-It's available in multiple spaces, but you don't need to worry about wihch for rendering purposes because it's recorded internally.
+The atlas is available in multiple spaces, but you don't need to worry about which for rendering purposes because it's recorded internally.
+The field in atlas_obj.space_description is passed to region.montage.
 However, we can overwrite it, which is useful to illustrate the kinds of subtle problems that arise when you're missampling surfaces, ones that are much easier to identify by eye in discrete parcellations than continuous activation maps.

 figure;